OpenNMT/OpenNMT/docs/training/decay.md

 1. The current epoch is past `-start_decay_at`.

-## Perplexity-based
+## Score-based

-With the `-decay perplexity_only` option, the learning rate is only decayed when the condition is met on the validation perplexity:
+With the `-decay score_only` option, the learning rate is only decayed when the condition is met on the validation score:

-1. The validation perplexity is not improving more than `-start_decay_ppl_delta`.
+1. The validation score is not improving more than `-start_decay_score_delta`.